Keep Calm and Carry On: Tips for Student Backpack Use

 Carefully Select a Backpack

-Backpacks come in different sizes so pick one that fits the person’s body size.
-Look for backpacks that have wide padded shoulder straps and offer chest and waist belts.
+Backpack fitting is important as backpacks come in different sizes so pick one that fits the person’s body size.
+Look for wide padded shoulder straps and chest and waist belts.
 In addition, backpacks that have more than 1 compartment are also recommended so that items can be distributed more evenly.

 Restrict the Load

 Backpacks should be no more than 10-15% of body weight.
 For example, if a child weighs 100 pounds, their backpack should never exceed 15 pounds and ideally would weigh less than 10 pounds.
 Avoid excessive weight by only packing items that are needed for the day.
-If a backpack is consistently heavier than 15% of body weight, consider using a backpack on wheels or roller bag instead.
+If a backpack is consistently heavier than 15% of body weight, consider using one on wheels or roller bag instead.
+However, be sure to check with the school to make sure roller bags are allowed, as some do not permit them due to tripping hazard in the hallway.

 Utilize Different Compartments